 Rocklands Bird Sanctuary

 An extremely popular Montego Bay tourist attraction, and an absolute must for bird-lovers, the Rocklands Bird Sanctuary offers visitors the chance to get up close and personal with the island of Jamaica's wide variety of colourful birdlife.
-Founded in 1954 by Lisa Salmon (affectionately known to locals as 'the bird lady'), these days the Rocklands Bird Sanctuary is managed by the knowledgeable and charming Fritz, a man who (by all accounts) is blessed with an almost St Francis-like gift for beckoning birds down from the surrounding boughs.
+Founded in 1954 by Lisa Salmon (affectionately known to locals as 'the bird lady'), these days the Rocklands Bird Sanctuary is managed by the knowledgeable and charming Fritz, a man who is blessed with an almost St Francis-like gift for beckoning birds down from the surrounding boughs.
 The highlight of the trip is the opportunity to hand-feed hummingbirds - including the Doctor Bird, Jamaica's national bird - while relaxing in the shade on the Sanctuary's patio.
 These beautiful birds are tiny, with gem-like colouring, and they perch on your finger to drink sugar water from a bottle you offer them.
 The sanctuary is lush and full of plants and flowers so apart from the bird sighting opportunities it is a lovely place to wander off for a nature walk.
 Although the sanctuary is close to Montego Bay, the roads get quite bad near the end of the trip and some people prefer to travel with a tour so that there's an experienced driver behind the wheel.

 Address: On the road to the village of Anchovy